fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 emacs -nw +q  2.14s user 0.12s system 44% cpu 5.121 total
 ```

-> _Please do not evaluate this as a benchmark: I haven't done anything to improve startup time on either Nvim or Emacs (like using use-package's `:defer t`)._
+> _Please do not evaluate this as any kind of benchmark: I haven't done anything to improve startup time on either Neovim or Emacs (like using use-package's `:defer t`)._

-Those two seconds of waiting is OK if you open Emacs once and work from there for each project.
-They is _not_ OK if you're using Emacs as a default editor for stuff like Git, or even your `$EDITOR` environment variable.
+The two seconds of waiting is OK if you open Emacs once and work from there for each project.
+It is _not_ OK if you're using Emacs as a default editor for stuff like Git, or even your `$EDITOR` environment variable.

 Emac's solution to this is **server mode**.
 Basically, you start an Emacs server on your fully loaded instance (the one that took two seconds to open).
 From then on, if you want to open Emacs for a quick edit and you don't need the default directory to be the one you called Emacs on, you can go `emacsclient`.